robwilliams/cowtown/index.md

 <p>  </p>
 <p>   </p>
 <p>
   Teaching guitar, music and creativity is both my full-time job and my life's love - and I do it all day, every day, with great people.
-How cool is that?
+Now <strong>that's</strong> what I call cool.
 </p>
 <p>   </p>